nteract/bookstore/README.md

 **bookstore** :books: provides tooling and workflow recommendations for storing :cd: , scheduling :calendar:, and publishing :book: notebooks.

+Note: Supports installation on Python 3.6 and above.
+Processes notebooks from Python 2 or Python 3.

 ## Automatic Notebook Versioning

 Every *save* of a notebook creates an *immutable copy* of the notebook on object storage.